On Steenrod squares for even and odd Khovanov homology: Proving is sincere, and a general formula for

 which is the same as the difference $U - U^{\conv}$:

 For ease of notation, we will call $i=a_b$ and $j=c_b$:

-So in other words, the $i^\text{th}$ face and $j^\text{th}$ face of the face $F_b$ are the faces that point twoards to $F_a$ and $F_c$ respectively.
+So in other words, the $i^\text{th}$ face and $j^\text{th}$ face of the face $F_b$ are the faces that point towards to $F_a$ and $F_c$ respectively.
 For now we assume that $a < c$.
 By a repeated application of Proposition \ref{sliding}, we see \begingroup \allowdisplaybreaks

 \endgroup where we realize the last equality by realizing each diamond composition of half-twists $\boldvarphi\diamond \boldvarphi$ becomes a full twist $(1)$.
 Therefore, $U- U^{\conv} = U-U' = i+j-1 = a_b + c_b - 1$.
 The case $a>c$ is similar to our worked case $a<c$. \paragraph{Row 5:} There are $6$ cases to work with, depending on the order of $a,b,d$, but the strategy for each case is the same.
 We lay out the general argument, keeping in mind the picture of $U-U'$ as